 In the winter of 2015, I spent the holiday break writing a proposal to the Barr Foundation to fund our new strategy

-In the October 2018 edition of "Lit Boston," we bring you our top Boston lit events this month, curated from the Boston Literary District's event calendar, an essential source of literary happenings.
+In the June 2019 edition of "Best of Boston," we bring you our top Boston lit events this month, curated from the Boston Literary District's event calendar, an essential source of literary happenings.

 Thinking of applying to the Memoir Generator?
 We're hosting an informal Q&A session with instructor Michelle Seaton on Thursday, May 30th, from 6:00-7:30 pm at GrubStreet HQ.
 We'll answer any questions you have about the Generator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else you have on your mind.
 Register here.